Skip to main content

 Metabolic flexibility is the capacity of your cellular machinery, primarily the mitochondria, to efficiently switch between burning carbohydrates and fats for fuel depending on availability and demand.
 A metabolically healthy individual seamlessly transitions from using the glucose from a meal to burning stored fat during a period of fasting, like overnight.

 Individuals with prediabetes have lost a significant degree of this adaptability.
 Their cells have become accustomed to a high-carbohydrate environment and are preferentially geared to burn sugar.
 This creates a state of “metabolic rigidity.”
-When a wellness program imposes challenges like caloric restriction or specific macronutrient targets, it demands a that the employee’s body may no longer possess.
+When a wellness program imposes challenges like caloric restriction or specific macronutrient targets, it demands a metabolic flexibility that the employee’s body may no longer possess.

 The attempt to force this switch can lead to significant physiological strain, fatigue, and a cascade of counter-regulatory hormonal responses that undermine the program’s goals.